Femke Broeders-Bol: Early life and background

 Femke Bol was born on 23 February 2000 in Amersfoort, Netherlands.
 She has an older brother.
 As a child, Bol practised judo for a year after she had broken her arm twice and her doctor had recommended the sport to help her learn how to fall.

 Around 2008, she started practising athletics at a local club, following her brother who was already a member there.
 In an interview, Bol said about the sport: "It was always a way to clear your mind and just have fun and not think too much about other things.
 That's still what I like so much about it."
 In 2014, she transferred to another local club, AV Altis, where her coach discovered her talent for longer sprints.
 She worked as a volunteer scanning tickets during the 2016 European Championships in Amsterdam.

 Bol attended secondary school in Amersfoort, after which she became a student of communication sciences at Wageningen University.
 As of 2023, she was in a relationship with Belgian pole vaulter Ben Broeders.
 In 2024, the couple bought a house in Heelsum, Netherlands.
 In 2025, the couple got engaged.
+On 21 February 2026, the couple got married in Amersfoort.

 During the 2023 European Indoor Championships in Istanbul, Turkey, she called on people to donate money for humanitarian aid to the victims of the 2023 Turkey–Syria earthquakes a month earlier.
-Since 2025, she has been an ambassador for Free a Girl, a non-profit organisation that is committed to rescue girls from situations of sexual exploitation.
+Since 2025, she has been an ambassador for Free a Girl, a non-profit organisation that is committed to rescuing girls from situations of sexual exploitation.
 Bol wrote a Dutch children's book Team TOFF gaat er voor!
 (2025) inspired by her own childhood and the proceeds will be donated to Free a Girl.

+In October 2025, she opened the Femke Bol Hal, an indoor sports facility in Amersfoort named after her.

+In March 2026, a wax figure in her likeness was unveiled in Madame Tussauds Amsterdam.